i1li/i1li.github.io/README.md

 ```

 ### SPA Navigation & Content Loading
 -   Uses `netlify.toml` for hosting on Netlify, or `404.html` & `gh.js` for hosting on [GitHub Pages](https://i1li.github.io/).
-The later is a workaround for SPA support that uses redirects, thus is [not ideal for SEO](https://github.com/rafgraph/spa-github-pages#seo).
+The latter uses a redirect workaround for SPA support, thus is [not ideal for SEO](https://github.com/rafgraph/spa-github-pages#seo).
--   Enables seamless navigation within the application without full page reloads, improving the user experience.
+-   Enables seamless navigation within the application without full page reloads, improving user experience without complication of a framework.
 -   Uses the `IntersectionObserver` API for lazy loading content as it becomes visible, reducing initial load time.
 -   Manages browser history & navigation state using the History API (`history.pushState` & `window.onpopstate`), allowing for bookmarkable URLs & functional forward/backward navigation.
 -   Implements custom logic to show/hide content based on the current navigation state, simulating the behavior of a multi-page application within a single HTML document.